AFC Bournemouth: Rise to the Premier League (2009–2015)

-Premier League era (2015–2020)
+First Premier League era (2015–2020)

 In Bournemouth's first season in the Premier League, the team was beset by a number of crippling injuries, including to Callum Wilson, star striker from the previous season.
 The team struggled for most of the first half of the season but an upturn in form during the second half of the season saw a reversal of fortunes.
 Bournemouth eventually finished 16th in the league, avoiding relegation.

 The club was widely tipped to suffer second season syndrome, but the 2016–17 season was largely successful.
 Despite a weak start, which saw them in the relegation zone for the first three weeks, the team quickly recovered and went on to finish 9th.
 Star loan player Nathan Aké was signed permanently from Chelsea for a club-record fee in June 2017, reportedly in the region of £20 million.
 Despite another slow start in 2017–18, a run of good form through late December and January saw them steer clear of the relegation zone, and earn Howe his second Premier League Manager of the Month award.
 Bournemouth went on to gain 19 points from losing positions in the second half of the season – a Premier League record – helping the team finish in 12th place.

 The 2018–19 season saw the club break their transfer record again on Jefferson Lerma during the summer, and contrasting with the previous season, the club had a strong start, sitting in 6th place after the first 12 games.
 However, their form regressed for the remainder of the season due to many injury problems.
 In the end, Bournemouth finished in 14th place, securing a 5th season in the Premier League.

 A bright start to the 2019–20 season saw the team sitting in 7th place at the beginning of November.
 However, continuing injury problems and a poor run of results followed, and the club dropped into the relegation zone in January.
 Poor performances continued after the COVID-19 pandemic had interrupted the season, with key losses to Manchester City and Southampton putting the club on the brink.
-Despite a 3–1 victory over Everton away at Goodison Park on the final day, the club's relegation was confirmed due to results elsewhere.
+Despite a 3–1 victory over Everton away at Goodison Park on the final day, the club's relegation was confirmed because Aston Villa drew against West Ham.
 On 1 August 2020, Howe left the club by mutual consent, ending his 8-year second spell as manager.

 Financial Fair Play violation and punishment

 In 2016, Bournemouth were found guilty of violating the Football League's Financial Fair Play regulations during 2014–15, the season it secured promotion to the Premier League.
 The club's over-spend broke the 'maximum deviation', with a £38.3 million financial loss in 2014–15.
 This followed a loss of £10.3 million in 2013–2014.
 The club was originally fined £7.6 million by the Football League, but subsequently negotiated a settlement with a fine of £4.75 million for breaching Financial Fair Play rules.
-The decision followed months of speculation and investigation about the club breaking Football League regulations.